jannat5769/Smart_Home/README.md

 The basic components that react to the input are:

-• LCD display
+• LCD display :
-To show the message of current status
+(To show the message of current status)

-• Gas Sensor
+• Gas Sensor :
-Detects gas leakage
+(Detects gas leakage)

-• PIR sensor
+• PIR sensor :
-Senses any movement of unwanted intruder
+(Senses any movement of unwanted intruder)

-•Flame Sensor
+•Flame Sensor :
-For Fire Detection.
+(For Fire Detection)

-•Vibration Sensor
+•Vibration Sensor :
-For Detection of vibrations on Window.
+(For Detection of vibrations on Window)

-•Ultrasonic Sensor
+•Ultrasonic Sensor :
-For intruder Detection on Window.
+(For intruder Detection on Window)

-• Buzzer
+• Buzzer :
-Alarm rings for the consequence of unwanted event.
+(Alarm rings for the consequence of unwanted event)